What is complaints management?

 Why manage complaints?

-An effective complaints management system is integral to providing quality customer service.
+An effective CMS is integral to providing quality customer service.
 It helps to measure customer satisfaction and is a useful source of information and feedback for improving services.
 Often customers are the first to identify when things are not working properly.

 - improves internal complaints handling